juand-r/EMNLP-2019/README.md

 > In order to test how well this transfers to out-of-domain data, the BERT fine-tuned on PDTB was also evaluated on BioDRB (biomedical text) - and outperforms previous SOTA by about 15%.
 In addition, further pre-training on in-domain data (GENIA, or using BioBERT) performs best.

 :boom: [Linguistic Versus Latent Relations for Modeling **Coherent Flow** in Paragraphs](https://www.aclweb.org/anthology/D19-1589.pdf)
-> Proposes a model that incorporates grammar, inter-sentence coherence relations and global coherence patterns into a common neural framework, which beats SOTA.
-Code: https://ntunlpsg.github.io/project/coherence/n-coh-emnlp19/

 :heavy_minus_sign: [Evaluation Benchmarks and Learning Criteria for Discourse-Aware Sentence Representations](https://www.aclweb.org/anthology/D19-1060.pdf)
 > Introduces DiscoEval, a test suite of 7 tasks to evaluate whether sentence embedding representations contain information about the sentence's discourse context: